Boris Kravtsov: Biography

 Kravtsov was born in Moscow on 28 December 1922.
-In 1941 he graduated from a high school and joined the Red Army.
+In 1941 he graduated from high school and joined the Red Army.
 He was part of the Soviet military forces which liberated Ukraine from the Nazi invasion.
 In September 1945 Kravtsov began his studies at the Moscow Law School and graduated in 1947.
 Following his graduation he worked as a judge in different regions.
 He also graduated from the All Union Correspondence Law Institute in 1952.
 He was named the deputy prosecutor of the Russian Soviet Federative Socialist Republic (RSFSR) in 1960 and in 1971 he became the prosecutor of the RSFSR.
 On 12 April 1984 he was appointed minister of justice of the Soviet Union replacing Vladimir Terebilov in the post.
 Kravtsov was in office until 7 June 1989.

-Kravtsov was the member of the Communist Party between 1943 and 1991.
+Kravtsov was a member of the Communist Party between 1943 and 1991.
 He served as a deputy at the Supreme Soviet in the 11th convocation from 1984 to 1989.
 He retired from public office in 1989.